-There’s just something strange about a gold penny.
-First of all, gold pennies don’t exist… unless you’re a 20th-century alchemist who knows something about the science of alloys.
+At first glance there appears to be something a bit strange about a gold penny.
+First, gold pennies don’t really exist.
 Modern day alchemists, cleverly disguised as chemistry teachers, often share the secret of making gold pennies.
 Students take home an unforgettable lesson in alloys and a keepsake penny that can never be put back into circulation.

 SAFETY NOTE: This activity requires adult supervision.
 NaOH should be handled with great care.
 It is corrosive and can burn skin.
 Zinc dust should not be inhaled.
-Safety goggles should be worn the entire time.
+Safety glasses should be worn throughout this entire activity.

-- Add 20 mL of NaOH solution to the dish, on top of the zinc.
+Pour 20 mL of NaOH solution to the dish.